upmusings/upshift/words/_posts/2020-12-31-afterthoughts.md

 Cheers to a new year!
-And all the afterthoughts it's going to bring.
+And all the afterthoughts it's going to bring 😃